usc-isi-i2/kgtk/docs/transform/calc.md

   --limit LIMIT         A limit count.
   --format FORMAT_STRING
                         The format string for the calculation.
+  --overwrite [True|False]
+                        If true, overwrite non-empty values in the result column(s).
+If false, do not overwrite non-empty values in the result column(s).
+Only certain operations support --overwrite False. (default=True).
+  --to-string [True|False]
+                        If true, ensure that the result is a string.
+If false, the result might be a symbol or some other type.
+Only certain operations support --to-string.
+                        (default=False).

   -v [optional True|False], --verbose [optional True|False]
                         Print additional progress messages (default=False).